 New York raised home-heating spending by $6 million, triggering an additional $457 million a year in federal food stamp spending.

-In a Feb.
-25 statement, New York Gov. Andrew M. Cuomo said, "These federal cuts have made it harder for our state’s most vulnerable residents to put food on the table.
-The state has intervened on behalf of these low-income New Yorkers."
+"These federal cuts have made it harder for our state’s most vulnerable residents to put food on the table," New York Gov. Andrew Cuomo said on Feb.
+25. The state has intervened on behalf of these low-income New Yorkers."

-"Some states will be able to do it, some states will not be able to," Connecticut congresswoman Rosa DeLauro told the Washington Post.
+"Some states will be able to do it, some states will not be able to," Connecticut U.S. Rep. Rosa DeLauro told the Post.
 "They have jumped into the breach where the federal government abdicated its responsibility."

-Budget watchdogs like Andy Roth, government affairs vice president with the Washington small-government advocacy group Club for Growth, are not pleased.
+Budget watchdogs like Andy Roth, government affairs vice president of the Washington small-government advocacy group Club for Growth, are not pleased.